gjz78910/Encoding/README.md

  - **mlp_sparse_model.py, mlp_plain_model.py, utils**: We take these codes from 'https://github.com/DeepPerf/DeepPerf', which is a state-of-the-art deep learning model for performance prediction.
 We use their model as the neural network performance prediction model in our paper.

- - **Data.zip**: contains the datasets for the five systems used in this paper.
+ - **Data**: The folder contains the datasets for the five subject systems used in this paper.

- - **Results.zip**: contains the RMSE and training time recorded by 'Encoding.py'.
+ - **Results**: The folder contains the raw RMSE and training time recorded by 'Encoding.py'.
 Each txt file corresponds to a subject system, and contains the RMSE and training times for 50 runs.

 <!-- --- -->